th667247/th667247.github.io/README.md

 ## About Me

-Insert a brief description of yourself and your interests here.
+I'm a student developer with a focus on creating intuitive and impactful software solutions.
+My interests include web and mobile application development, UI/UX design, and continuous learning.

 ## Contact

-- Email: your_email@example.com
+- Email: ThrishaArmstrong@ucf.edu
-- GitHub: your_github_username
+- GitHub: th667247

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.